Relm4/blog/content/posts/announcing_relm4_v0.5_beta.md

 # What's new?

-Relm4 v0.5 features some fundamental redesigns that simplify the API, solve longstanding issues and enable several new features.
+Relm4 v0.5 features some fundamental changes that greatly simplify the API and solve some longstanding issues.
-The work was started more than half a year ago by [Michael Murphy](https://github.com/mmstick) from [System76](https://system76.com) who had some new ideas to improve the structure of Relm4 applications.
+More than half a year ago, [Michael Murphy](https://github.com/mmstick) from [System76](https://system76.com) started off the development of 0.5 with some great ideas to improve the structure of Relm4 applications.
-Over time, more contributors gathered together and almost every single part of Relm4 saw some adjustments while some parts were refactored several times.
+Over time, more developers joined the effort to redesign and refine Relm4's API.
+Now - almost 300 commits later - I'm proud to present the results of our hard work.

 ## Fewer traits, more fun!

 So far, Relm4 had many different traits for different use-cases.
-In total 7 traits have now been unified in one simple interface, the `Component` trait.
+In total, 7 traits have been unified into one interface, the `Component` trait.
-Not only does this trait cover all different use-cases, it even adds some features on top.
+It doesn't only cover all different use-cases, it even adds some features on top.

 ### Maximum flexibility